amalgamaria/secretariat/docs/access/login.rst

          *Note: As you type the password on the command line, the cursor will not move to indicate that you have typed anything.
 This is a security feature.
 Type the entire password and press Enter.*

+      5. Select your method of Duo Two-Factor Authenication.

+         *Mobile device users should enter the number associated with their preferred Duo authentication method (commonly ``1``) to trigger a push notification.
+Users with alternative methods will get a second prompt for a passcode or token key.*

+         *`Click here for more information about Duo`_.*

+         *The process will be complete when the command line prompt shows to the* ``[username]@secretariat-master ~]$`` *format.*

       Login complete!

       .. attention:: Remain logged in to complete Part 2.